Traditional 401(k) vs Roth 401(k): Which one is right for you?

 Traditional 401(k) Plans

 Traditional 401(k) retirement plans allow individuals to set aside a share of their paycheck on a pre-tax basis.
 This means that the IRS can only tax these funds when the individual receives a distribution from the plan.
-The federal and state taxes, if any, incurred are based on the retiree’s tax bracket at the time they start receiving their distribution.
+The federal and state taxes, if any, incurred are based on the retiree’s tax bracket in the year they receive their distribution.

 In other words, if you expect that you will be in a lower tax bracket by the time you retire, a traditional 401(k) plan might be for you.

 Need to dip into those funds early?
-With traditional 401(k) plans, you’ll face an additional tax penalty of 10 percent if you withdraw money before turning 59½ years old.
+With traditional 401(k) plans, you’ll face an additional 10% tax penalty if you withdraw money before turning 59½ years old.
 Yes, the age requirement is that specific.

 Roth 401(k) Plans

 Conversely, Roth 401(k) accounts allow employees to contribute on an after-tax basis.
-While that means you won’t be taxed on qualified withdrawals in the future, it also means your contributions will take a more substantial bite out of your paycheck today.
+While you won’t be taxed on qualified withdrawals in the future, it does mean means your contributions will take a more substantial bite out of your paycheck today.

 Call it a case of having more money now versus more money later.
 When it finally comes time for retirement, you’ll have full access to your hard-earned money, tax free.
-If you’ve put aside a nest egg of $1 million, you’ll be able to keep every penny (including all of the investment earnings!) when you receive a distribution, minus any administration fees.
+If you’ve put aside a nest egg of $1 million entirely in your Roth account, you’ll be able to keep every penny (including all of the investment earnings!) when you receive a distribution, minus any administration fees.
 Traditional 401(k) accounts can’t boast that same benefit.

-Roth plans shouldn’t be confused with the “after-tax” 401(k) contributions, which are contributions past the contribution limit that are not tax deductible.
+Roth contributions shouldn’t be confused with voluntary after-tax 401(k) contributions, which are contributions past the annual employee deferral limit that are not tax deductible.
 As mentioned earlier, retirees withdrawing funds from a Roth account won’t need to pay any additional taxes.
-On the flip side, withdrawals from after-tax plans require account holders to pay a tax on any gains made.
+On the flip side, withdrawals from voluntary after-tax accounts require account holders to pay a tax on any gains made.

 Two Accounts, Same Limit

 Both traditional and Roth 401(k) account holders are subject to the same annual contribution limits.
-As of 2019, employees could contribute up to $19,000 to their 401(k) accounts each year.
+For 2020, employees can contribute up to $19,500 to their 401(k) accounts.
 This is a combined limit, which is important to note in case you contribute to both traditional and Roth accounts.
 Keep in mind that this limit is subject to an annual update from the IRS.

-It should be noted that employees aged 50 or older can contribute a little more—in 2019 ($6,000 more) up to a total of $25,000 annually.
+It should be noted that employees age 50 or older can contribute a little more—in 2019, $6,500 more, up to a total of $26,000 annually.
 This age-based exception is referred to as a “catch up” contribution, because it allows individuals nearing retirement age to help close any potential savings gaps.
 That’s important to remember given that older generations tend to be less confident about the state of their retirement accounts.

 It’s increasingly common for employers to “match” employee 401(k) contributions.
-Today, nearly half of businesses with retirement plans contribute at least 50 cents for every dollar deferred by employees (generally up to 6 percent of the account owner’s salary).
+Today, nearly half of businesses with retirement plans contribute at least 50 cents for every dollar deferred by employees, generally up to 6 percent of the employee's pay.
 Per some industry studies, a more generous “dollar for dollar” approach is on course to becoming just as popular.

-If an employer offers to match contributions made to traditional plans, it tends to do the same for Roth accounts.
+If an employer offers to match contributions made to a 401(k) plan, it matches on both traditional and Roth account contributions.
 So does matching work any differently based on the kind of account?

 Employer matching contributions are always contributed on a pre-tax basis to a separate account under the plan, regardless of whether you’re making your contributions to a traditional pre-tax account or a Roth account.
 Generally, amounts distributed to you from the separate employer contributions account are taxed as ordinary income in the year you receive them, similar to how distributions from a traditional 401(k) are taxed.